marcandrysco/AudioManipProg/tut/dist.md

     LinClipS (sat, dist)
     LinClipA (distlo, satlo, sathi, disthi)

-The higher `dist` parameter increases the scaling after saturation.
+A higher `dist` parameter increases the scaling after saturation.
 The following graphs use a saturation of `0.5` and varying distortion parameters to produce a jaggy version of the input.